 Judith Ann Schaeffer, Ph.D. earned her degree in Counseling Psychology from Loyola University of Chicago and completed her residency at St. Joseph Youth and Children Unit, St. Joseph Hospital, Memphis, Tennessee.
 Before coming to Franciscan Communtiy Counseling, where she serves as a part-time staff psychologist, she was on the staff of the TMJ Clinic and Pain Management Center of St. Margaret Mercy Hospital in Hammond, Indiana.
 She has published in various journals as well as authored Transference and Countertransference in Non-Analytical Therapy: Double-Edged Swords (New York: University Press of America, Inc., 2007) and “Mother-Daughter Relationships” (Human Development).

 Robyn Chapel, MSW, LCSW graduated with her Bachelor’s Degree in Therapeutic Recreation from Brigham Young University, Provo, Utah, in 1978, after which she worked on the pediatric psychiatric unit at Primary Children’s Medical Center.
 In 1982 she graduated with a Master’s Degree in Social Work from the University of Utah in Salt Lake City, Utah.
 She worked as a School Social Worker for 6 years.
 She has worked at Pikes Peak Mental Health Center, contracted with the Mental Health Clinic at Peterson Air Force Base and has been in private practice since 1995.
-Her specialty areas are children, trauma depression, and anxiety.
+Her specialty areas are children and adults with trauma depression, and anxiety.
 She holds a Colorado State License and is a Level II trained EMDR practitioner.

 our board of directors